Where you live can makes it more expensive to raise your children. Or cheaper.

 Everyone knows New York is the priciest place to raise a family – and everyone is wrong.
 It’s Hawaii.
 New York is second.

-That’s according to a new study from GoBankingRates.com, which rated the 10 cheapest states and 10 most expensive states for families.
+That’s according to a new study from GoBankingRates.com, which rated the cost of living by each state for families.
 How did it decide?
 By comparing these stats…

 - Median income

 - Food costs

 While Hawaii has a robust median income – under $61,000 – it also has a median home listing of $539,000.
 Also, food costs 58 percent more than the national average.
 This is because most of it needs to be imported from thousands of miles away.

 As for the cheapest state, it’s Tennessee.
 It not only has cheap food and housing prices, but also the nation’s second-lowest childcare costs.
 The southern state has 63 percent of the national median for full-time infant care at $5,857 a year.